-Since the right member of \eqref{TWO LEVEL6} is oscillatory because there are imaginary exponentials, then the left member of \eqref{TWO LEVEL6} must be oscillatory.
-From this fact it follows that $\widetilde{\rho}_0=0$ and the permutation $\alpha$ is cyclical.
-Therefore, from the theorem 10 (I) it follows that the two-level system is \emph{ergodic}.
-Moreover, we can obtain the C\'{e}saro limit (see \cite{LM} corollary 4.4.1. (a)):
+\nd Since first term $\rho_{00}O_{00}$ on right hand of Eq. \eqref{QSDT mixing5} is constant and remaining terms tends to zero when $n\rightarrow \infty$ (due presence of decreasing exponentials) then sum on left hand of Eq. \eqref{QSDT mixing5} must consists of only one term, i.e. $r=1$.
+From this fact it follows that $\widetilde{\rho}_0(n-1)=\hat{\rho}(n)-\rho_{00}|0\rangle\langle 0|$ is associated with decay modes $z_k$ ($k\neq0$).
+Therefore, from Theorem 10 (II, III) it follows that Gamow model is \emph{mixing}.
+Moreover, we can obtain weak limit of state $\hat{\rho}$ (see \cite{0} section 6.3 def.
+B).
+From Eq. \eqref{QSDT mixing5} we have